Inlay hints areconfigurable editor adornments that improve readability of your code.

 or open the options page for detailed configuration.

-You can also toggle parameter name hints in the current solution from the context menu of the status indicator:
+You can also toggle parameter name hints in the current solution with the Control+Alt+Shift+5 shortcut or from the context menu of the status indicator:

 Applicability in different languages